-Web scraping with Python is a powerful way to obtain data that can then be analyzed.
-Python is one of the easiest programming languages to learn and read, thanks to its English-like syntax.
+When it comes to web scraping, Python is a powerful way to obtain data that can then be analyzed.
+Web scraping with Python is very popular, in large part because it’s one of the easiest programming languages to learn and read, thanks to its English-like syntax.

 What makes it an even more viable choice is that Python has become the go-to language for data analysis, resulting in a plethora of frameworks and tools for data manipulation that give you more power to process the scraped data.

-So if you’re interested in gathering huge data sets and then manipulating and analyzing them, Python is exactly what you’re looking for.
+So if you’re interested in gathering huge data sets and then manipulating and analyzing them, a Python web scraper is exactly what you’re looking for.

 But first, let’s explore the components we’ll need to build a web scraper.

 Web scraping can be divided into a few steps: